sehyun-kelly/android-thermal-detection/README.md

 3. Click `START DISCOVERY` and click `CONNECT FLIR ONE` once the camera is discovered

-4. Click `CAPTURE` to take a thermal picture and check the temperature detected
+4. Click `CAPTURE` to take a thermal picture and check the temperature of the detected face

 <!-- CONTACT -->